Siege of Louisbourg (1758): Siege

 Weather conditions in the first week of June made any landing impossible and the British were only able to mount a bombardment of the improvised shore defences of Gabarus Bay from a frigate.
 However, conditions improved, and at daybreak on 8 June Amherst launched his assault using a flotilla of large boats, organized in seven divisions, each commanded by one of his brigadiers.
 French defences were initially successful and after heavy losses, Wolfe ordered a retreat.
-However, at the last minute, a boatload of light infantry in Wolfe's division (i.e., members of Rogers Rangers) found a rocky inlet protected from French fire and secured a beachhead.
+However, at the last minute, a boatload of Howe's light infantry in Wolfe's division found a rocky inlet protected from French fire and secured a beachhead.
 Wolfe redirected the rest of his division to follow.
 Outflanked, the French retreated rapidly back to their fortress.

 Continuing heavy seas and the difficulty inherent to moving siege equipment over boggy terrain delayed the commencement of the formal siege.
 In the meantime, Wolfe was sent with 1,220 picked men around the harbour to seize Lighthouse Point, which dominated the harbour entrance.
 This he did on 12 June.
 After eleven days, on 19 June, the British artillery batteries were in position and the orders were given to open fire on the French.
 The British battery consisted of seventy cannons and mortars of all sizes.
 Within hours, the guns had destroyed walls and damaged several buildings.